-Section 343 of the Student Assistance Act 1973 < www.comlaw.gov.au> gives Centrelink the authority to request any information or documentation that is relevant to the determination of a customer's ABSTUDY eligibility or entitlement.
+Section 343 of the Student Assistance Act 1973 www.legislation.gov.au gives Centrelink the authority to request any information or documentation that is relevant to the determination of a customer's ABSTUDY eligibility or entitlement.

 Refer to Chapter 1.5 for details on the collection of information.